 Kris, a native Californian who grew up near the beaches of Southern California, she attended Cal Poly State University, married her amazing husband, Ken, moved to No. California, and taught PE for 13 years.
-She and Ken have two amazing adult children; Brady and Bryan, and one amazing daughter-in-law Shelby.
-She has four Yorkies at home, and in her spare time she loves to blog www.thegracethatshapesmylife.com), golf, play softball, assist with equine therapy, cheer the San Francisco 49ers and Giants on, and spend as much time with her family as humanly possible.
+She and Ken have two wonderful adult children; Brady and Bryan, and Shelby, their delightful daughter-in-law.
+Her four Yorkies rule the roost, and in her spare time she loves to blog www.thegracethatshapesmylife.com), golf, play softball, assist with equine therapy, cheer the San Francisco 49ers and Giants on, and spend as much time with her family as humanly possible.
 She is mesmerized by God's grace, and devotes her time to pursuing it and learning all she can about what that looks like day-to-day.
 She loves using her gifts for God's glory - her tech, admin and organization skills allow her to minister and tend to the needs of the church administratively, while her outgoing love for those around her and her gift of hospitality and mercy make a perfect fit for church health and growth.